TacoJGriz/BagTagVectors/readme.md

 The SVG file should now be good to use in Lightburn or any other external software

-### If the font appears to be incorrect in inkscape...
+### If the font appears to be incorrect in Inkscape...
  - Download the program from GitHub or GitFront again to ensure you are using the latest version
- - Make sure you have `BeauMed.ttf` installed to Windows or in Inkscape's custom font folder
+ - Make sure you have `BeauMed.ttf` installed on Windows or in Inkscape's custom font folder